hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 - Generate JSON data files to interface between Python and Javascript.
 - Build interactive charts that takes JSON data as input, from a designated location on gh-pages.
 - Periodically run the Python script to make the data up to date.
 One may find `cron` on Linux or Mac OSX helpful.

+## Bonus: Slide show presentation

+[Reveal.js](https://github.com/hakimel/reveal.js/) is the most commonly used library to present slides on the web.
+It is a JavaScript library that parses special HTMl tags and present the slides.
+It may be too verbose for casual use.
+A lightweight wrapper is [reveal-md](https://github.com/webpro/reveal-md) that allows one to write content in markdown and turn it into web based slideshow instantly.
+[RISE](https://github.com/damianavila/RISE) is a Jupyter notebook extention that adds a "slide" cell type.
+Using `RISE`, one can switch between notebook and slideshow instantly.
+Moreover, `RISE` allows one to execute codes on the webpage directly.

 ## Bonus: Craft a data service